The Pink Panther (1963 film)

-The Pink Panther is a 1963 American comedy film directed by Blake Edwards and distributed by United Artists.
-It was written by Maurice Richlin and Blake Edwards.
-It is the first installment in The Pink Panther franchise.
-Its story follows inspector Jacques Clouseau as he travels from Rome to Cortina d'Ampezzo to catch a notorious jewel thief known as "The Phantom" before he is able to steal a priceless diamond known as "The Pink Panther".
-The film stars David Niven, Peter Sellers, Robert Wagner, Capucine and Claudia Cardinale.
+The Pink Panther is a 1963 American comedy film directed by Blake Edwards, who co-wrote the script with Maurice Richlin.
+Produced by The Mirisch Company and distributed by United Artists, it is the first installment in The Pink Panther franchise and stars an ensemble cast led by David Niven, Peter Sellers, Robert Wagner, Capucine and Claudia Cardinale.
+Its story follows Inspector Jacques Clouseau (Sellers) as he travels from Paris to Cortina d'Ampezzo to catch a notorious jewel thief known as "The Phantom" (Niven) before he is able to steal a priceless diamond known as "The Pink Panther".

-The film was produced by Martin Jurow and was initially released on December 18, 1963, in Italy followed by the United States release on March 18, 1964.
-It grossed $10.9 million in the United States and Canada.
-It was positively reviewed and has an 89% approval rating based on 34 votes on Rotten Tomatoes.
+The Pink Panther was initially released on December 18, 1963, in Italy followed by the United States release on March 18, 1964.
+It grossed $10.9 million in the United States and Canada, making it the ninth-highest grossing film of 1964.
+The film received mixed reviews from critics upon its release, but would later see a positive critical reappraisal.
 In 2010, the film was selected by the Library of Congress for preservation in the United States National Film Registry, as being "culturally, historically, and aesthetically significant".

 Plot

 As a child in Lugash, Princess Dala receives a gift from her father, the Maharajah: the "Pink Panther", the largest diamond in the world.
 This huge pink gem has an unusual flaw: by looking deeply into the stone, one perceives a tiny discoloration resembling a leaping panther.
-Twenty years later, Dala (now played by Claudia Cardinale) has been forced into exile following her father's death and the subsequent military takeover of her country.
+Twenty years later, Dala has been forced into exile following her father's death and the subsequent military takeover of her country.
 The new government declares her precious diamond the property of the people and petitions the World Court to determine ownership.
 However, Dala refuses to relinquish it.

 Dala goes on holiday at an exclusive ski resort in Cortina d'Ampezzo.
-Also staying there is English playboy Sir Charles Lytton (David Niven)—who leads a secret life as a gentleman jewel thief called "the Phantom"—and has his eyes on the Pink Panther.
-His brash American nephew George (Robert Wagner) arrives at the resort unexpectedly.
+Also staying there is English middle-aged playboy Sir Charles Lytton, who leads a secret life as a gentleman jewel thief called "the Phantom" and has his eyes on the Pink Panther.
+His brash American nephew George arrives at the resort unexpectedly.
 George is really a playboy drowning in gambling debts, but poses as a recent college graduate about to enter the Peace Corps so his uncle continues to support his lavish lifestyle.

-On the Phantom's trail is French police detective Inspector Jacques Clouseau (Peter Sellers), whose wife Simone (Capucine) is having an affair with Sir Charles.
+On the Phantom's trail is French police detective Inspector Jacques Clouseau, whose wife Simone is having an affair with Sir Charles.
 She has become rich by acting as a fence for the Phantom under the nose of her amorous but oblivious husband.
 She dodges him while trying to avoid her lover's playboy nephew, who has decided to make the seductive older woman his latest conquest.
 Sir Charles has grown enamored of Dala and is ambivalent about carrying out the heist.
 The night before their departure, George accidentally learns of his uncle's criminal activities.